nurikb/map/README.md

 ## Getting started

+1. Add/Create .env file:

-1. Start the `web` service (and any others) in the background:
+2. Start the `web` service (and any others) in the background:
     ```bash
     docker-compose up -d
     ```

-2. Import data to database:
+3. Import data to database:
     ```bash
     docker exec -it web python manage.py shell